 St. Luke's Day School offers parent/teacher conferences as a way for parents and teachers to share observations, review educational and behavioral goals, and talk about the formal and informal ways we assess each child's progress.
-We offer different attendance options here at SLDS and provide a variety of parent/teacher conferences to fit the needs of all our children, whether in LP full-day or SLDS part-day classes.
+We offer different attendance options here at SLDS and provide a variety of parent/teacher conferences to fit the needs of all our children, whether in Luke's Place Full-day or SLDS part-day classes.
 Conferences are planned as follows:

-- The SLDS Part-day program for Infants to Threes have fall and spring conferences; mid-year report mailed home in February. - Luke's Place Full-day program (Little Luke's Place) Infants to (Big Luke's Place) Threes have fall and spring conferences; end-of-year report sent home in August. - SLDS Part-day PreK/TK program has fall, mid-year, and spring conferences. - Luke's Place Full-day (Big Luke's Place) PreK has fall, mid-year, and spring conferences, and an end of year report sent home in August.
+- The SLDS Part-day program for Infants to Threes have fall and spring conferences; mid-year report mailed home in February. - Luke's Place Full-day program Infants to Threes have fall and spring conferences; end-of-year report sent home in August. - SLDS Part-day PreK/TK program has fall, mid-year, and spring conferences. - Luke's Place Full-day PreK has fall, mid-year, and spring conferences, and an end of year report sent home in August.